Bella-Mansell/Computer-Science-207-Final-Project/README.md

 # Computer Science 207 Final Project [Version 1]

-This program assigns a person their "Hogwarts House" by turning on the RGB LED to a specific hue, and playing a specific sound clip on a loop.
+This program assigns a person their "Hogwarts House" by displaying a specific hue on the RGB LED, and playing a specific sound clip on a loop.

 When the program is uploaded, or the arduino is restarted, a number between 1 and 4 is randomly chosen.
 Each number corresponds to an RGB LED hue, and an audio clip.